Creating Confident Writers: For High School, College & Life

 One of the most pleasing things about this book is that the authors stay true to their word.
-This book really does share how to create a climate of confident writers in your classroom.
+This book really does share how you can create a climate of confident writers in your classroom.
 This is because they keep focused on the behaviours and dispositions that need to be developed to create such an environment.
 Troy and Andy repeatedly discuss the need for promoting the affective domains of writing for pleasure such as: confidence, intrinsic motivation, agency, personal responsibility, desire, metacognition, self-regulation, co-regulation, and importantly, writer-identity.

 - Treat Every Child As A Writer

 Hicks & Schoenborn want to move young people away from the continual feeling of failure in the writing classroom.
-They point out that when young people only write for their teacher’s evaluation, they always feel a sense of failure as they routinely receive their manuscripts back covered in red pen.
-They rightly point out that this need not be the case; that children can feel a sense of confidence and success if their writing is allowed to go beyond the teacher and reach their audience.
+They point out that when young people only write for their teacher’s evaluation, they always feel a sense of disappointment as they routinely receive their manuscripts back covered in red pen.
+They rightly point out that this need not be the case and that children can feel a sense of confidence and success if their writing is allowed to go beyond the teacher and reach their audience.

 - Read, Share, Talk & Think About Writing